 - Have military service and training, even if you have never taken prior college courses.

 The TCE Process

 You must be an admitted student to the university to start the TCE process.
 Apply now if you have not done so.
-Your admissions representative will guide you through the process if you need assistance.
+Your admissions coach will guide you through the process if you need assistance.
 Prospective students can request a preliminary transfer credit review, but will still need to submit a TCE form after admission.